November 2021 new preprint on Sea Level Rise and Climate Justice

 Here is the press release from UMass Amherst.
 Coverage of our paper and another recent Antarctic paper by Garbe et al can be read in Science News here.
 A series of posts breaking down the paper geared toward a general audience can be found on Instagram.
 The first part breaks down the importance of Antarctica, the second discusses how climate and ice sheet modeling work, and the third goes through the main results of the paper.
 A Twitter thread discussing the main results for a climate specialist audience is here. |

 This image is of our team during the first year of the Applied Mathematics masters program at UMass Amherst .
 In this picture I had just finished giving our presentation on how we modeled Solitons and Vorticies in Bose Einstein Condensates.
 You can see some images from the talk showcasing out modeling work in the background.
-Pictured here are (left to right) Wenlong Wang, Orhan Akal, Chris Rocheleau, Cortney Tilley, Matt Brown, Shaina Rogstad, Cassie DePietro, Dom Mei, and our amazing advisor Panos Kevrekidis.
+Pictured here are (left to right) Wenlong Wang, Orhan Akal, Chris Rocheleau, Cortney Tilley, Matt Brown, Shaina Sadai, Cassie DePietro, Dom Mei, and our amazing advisor Panos Kevrekidis.